Nuvei/nuvei-plugin-magento-2/README.md

 ---

 ## System requirements
-Magento v2.3.x and up.
+- Magento v2.3.x and up
-PHP 7.2 and up.
+- PHP 7.2 and up
-Working CURL module.
+- Working CURL module

 ---

 ## Nuvei requirements
-Enabled DMNs into merchant settings.
+- Enabled DMNs into merchant settings.
-Whitelisted plugin endpoint so the plugin can receive the DMNs.
+- Whitelisted plugin endpoint so the plugin can receive the DMNs.
-In case of using plugin Rebilling functionality, plese provide the the DMNs endpoint to Integration and Tech Support teams, so it can be added to the merchant configuration.
+- If using the Rebilling plugin functionality, please provide the DMN endpoint to the Integration and Technical Support teams, so it can be added to the merchant configuration.

 ---

 ## Install manually under app/code
-Download & place the contents of this repository under {YOUR-MAGENTO2-ROOT-DIR}/app/code/Nuvei/Checkout
+1. Download and place the contents of this repository under {YOUR-MAGENTO2-ROOT-DIR}/app/code/Nuvei/Checkout
-Then, run the following commands under your Magento 2 root dir:
+2. Run the following commands under your Magento 2 root dir:
 ```
 php bin/magento maintenance:enable
 php bin/magento setup:upgrade